2011 DEDICATIONS TO KATIE GRACE, COLE AND BEN

 When he was two, Ben Thornton (born October 5, 2002) of Santa Rosa, CA , complained of back pain and had difficulty

-walking up hills.
+walking.
 Doctors were baffled for months until a chest x-ray in March 2006 showed an enlarged heart.

 Ben had restrictive cardiomyopathy and suffered a cardiac arrest in May 2006 requiring

 ECMO for seven days.
 A Berlin Heart kept Ben alive

 until August 3, 2006, when he received a heart transplant.
 Since 2007, Ben has crossed The Relay finish

 with his team 911 We Run Code Three.

 ORU RELAYS THE MESSAGE BY GENERATING PUBLICITY WORTH $25 MILLION

 promoting donation through The Relay and other events.
 Discuss your wishes regarding organ